- Sawgrass Lake Park is located just southwest of the intersection of Gandy Boulevard and I-275 in Pinellas County.

 - Six acres of non-contaminated area was excavated and leveled in preparation for construction.

-- Contaminated material cleanup and restoration construction began in February 2011.
+- Contaminated material cleanup and restoration construction began in February 2011 and was completed in spring 2015.

 Health and Safety